icon-project/IBC-Integration/docs/e2e-integration-test-setup.md

    cd -  # Back to the root folder
    ```

-### Additional Images Required for Apple Silicon 
+### Additional Images required for Apple Silicon 

-If you are using an Apple Silicon machine, follow these additional steps to build images:
+If you are using an Apple Silicon machine, follow these additional steps to build required images:

-* Build an `icon-chain` image
+1. Build an `icon-chain` image

    ```bash
     git clone https://github.com/icon-project/goloop.git